 The audited fund financial statements for the year ended June 30, 2014 and other information related to the Salaried Pension Plan can be found on the on the HR Pension Plans Documents page.

 We are still awaiting a decision by the Ontario government on the creation of a “Super Fund” to manage the pension fund investments of Ontario Universities.
 Some direction is expected in the Spring 2015 Provincial Budget.
 In the meantime, the Pension Trust Committee continues to monitor investment performance and makes recommendations for changes when appropriate.

 The June 30, 2014 Actuarial Valuation of the Salaried Pension Plan will be completed soon, which will set the University contribution requirements for the next 3 years.
 The valuation will reflect any changes to the Pension Plan since the last valuation, including changes in employee contributions and benefits, projected salary increases and retirement dates and projected investment returns.
 The mortality rates will also be adjusted to reflect the longer lives (and thus longer period of pension payments) enjoyed by McMaster retirees.
-While other employers have moved to defined contribution or other forms of retirement plan, we should be grateful that McMaster has maintained a defined benefit pension plan for the majority of its salaried employees.
+While other employers have moved to group RRSP or other forms of retirement plan, we should be grateful that McMaster has maintained a defined benefit pension plan for the majority of its salaried employees.